camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 Please make sure that the UiPath Orchestrator can successfully trigger a UiPath Robot to execute the given package.

-In case you have trouble setting up and running your UiPath scripts via the UiPath Orchestrator please refer to the <a target="_blank" href="https://docs.uipath.com/">UiPath documentation</a>.
+In case you have trouble setting up and running your UiPath scripts via the UiPath Orchestrator please refer to the [UiPath documentation](https://docs.uipath.com/).

-### Automation Anywhere
+## Automation Anywhere

 TODO: describe creating a bot in automation anywhere

-## Adding a template to the Catalog
+# Adding a template to the Catalog

 For each UiPath package that should be orchestrated, there needs to be a corresponding template in the Cawemo Catalog.